baxters-dumgal/moodle-tabset/README.md

 Intentionally omitted features:

 * Custom templates - This may be a feature in the future but if you want to do completely custom tabsets, you may as well just use bootstrap.
 For now you can specify your own templates in install.php to suit your needs, or use the defaults.

+Roadmap:
+Moodle 5 version in development.
+Javascript and bootstrap changes make this version incompatible with Moodle 5